Lyme Disease in Children

-Lyme disease rarely needs more than a month or two of antibiotics or other treatments.
+Lyme disease rarely needs more than 2 to 4 weeks of antibiotics or other treatments.
 Be wary about advice to treat your child with longer courses of antibiotics or other therapies.
 They can be harmful and can delay getting the correct diagnosis and treatment for your child's symptoms.

 What are possible complications of Lyme disease in a child?

 Some children may develop post-Lyme disease syndrome (PLDS).
 This means that some symptoms last longer than 6 months.
 Symptoms can include:

 PLDS does not respond to antibiotics or any other known treatment for Lyme infection.
 That's because there isn't an active infection anymore.
 Treatment is aimed at helping to control the symptoms.